 One word: Yes.

 If it’s a bit chilly out, or you’re heading somewhere uber smart, put on a pair of socks that either match your outfit or the shoe.
-Avoid contrast, and avoid patterns – keep things classic here.
+Other than an old-school white, avoid contrast, and definitely avoid patterns – come on.

 If it’s warm out, invest in some invisible socks.
 D+Ds are handmade to last and designed to be extremely comfortable, but the life of your loafers will also depend on how well you look after them, and a big part of that is your foot hygiene.
 Socks will help wick away sweat and odours, to make sure your loafers are fresh wear after wear.